laminlabs/lamindb/README.md

 _Curate, store, track, query, integrate, and learn from biological data._

 LaminDB is an open-source data lake for R&D in biology.

-It manages indexed **object storage** (local directories, S3, GCP) with a mapped **SQL database** (SQLite, Postgres, and soon, BigQuery).
+It gives you components to build on data lineage & biological entities with an ORM for your existing infrastructure: **object storage** (local directories, S3, GCP) with a mapped **SQL query engine** (SQLite, Postgres, and soon, BigQuery).

-One cool thing is that you can readily create distributed _LaminDB instances_ at any scale.
+You can readily create distributed _LaminDB instances_ at any scale.
 Get started on your laptop, deploy in the cloud, or work with a mesh of instances for different teams and purposes.

 ```{warning}